isomerpages/psd-corp/press-room/speeches/_posts/2020-01-17-post-Speech by Prime Minister Lee Hsien Loong at the 2020 Annual Public Service Leadership Dinner.md

 description: ""
 image: ""
 ---
-**SPEECH BY PRIME MINISTER LEE HSIEN LOONG
-AT THE 2020 ANNUAL PUBLIC SERVICE LEADERSHIP DINNER
+**Speech by Prime Minister Lee Hsien Loong at the 2020 Annual Public Service Leadership Dinner**

-17 JANUARY 2020, SHANGRI-LA HOTEL**
+**17 JANUARY 2020, SHANGRI-LA HOTEL**

 1\.
 Chairman and Members of the Public Service Commission, Head, Civil Service, distinguished guests, ladies and gentlemen, a very good evening to all of you.